matheustanaka/shell-script/shell-scripting/README.md

 ### Running the command

 After that, you need to open the terminal and type **chmod +x** to give permission, so the **x** is used to add permission to execute.
+Now it's time to run your script, so just type ./simple.sh in your terminal and you will see what happens.